 To find out whether you have a valid support and upgrades contract, run the command

 vnclicense -list.
 A contract is typically valid for one year from the date of issue of the license key, so in the following example until 18th November 2016:

 Uninstall VNC Enterprise Edition by deleting programs from the directory in which they are installed (by default,

 /usr/local/bin).
 For a full list of programs, examine the original installation script.

 Follow these instructions to install VNC Server and VNC Viewer using a configurable script.

 Licensing VNC Server¶

 VNC Server must be licensed or remote access will not be available.
-If you do not know your license key, contact Support.
+If you own an historic VNC 5.x license key but do not know it, contact Support.